GenKetsuRyu/FT_Sensor/README.md

 1. Download the calibration software [**Visual Demo Software**](https://robotiq.com/support/archive/) (The software must be installed on the **windows** environment)

-2. follow the procedure below to compelete your sensor calibration:
+2. follow the Steps below to compelete your sensor calibration:

 Step 1: Open the Software

 Step 2: go to "**Calibration**"

-Setp 3: Setup the FT Sensor on  your development environment (manipulator) Step 4: Press "Lock Image" to start the calibration Step 5: Point the direction X, Y and Z of sensor downward below and press the relative calibration buttoms respectively Step 6: After finishng all the calibration procedure, go to "**Sensor Data**" and check your results
+Setp 3: Setup the FT Sensor on  your development environment (manipulator)

+Step 4: Press "Lock Image" to start the calibration

+Step 5: Point the direction X, Y and Z of sensor downward below and press the relative calibration buttoms respectively

+Step 6: After finishng all the calibration procedure, go to "**Sensor Data**" and check your results